-See the appliance manufacturer's information provided in your InfoCase for instructions on replacement of light bulbs and replacement or cleaning of grease filter elements.
+See the manufacturer's user guide provided in your InfoCase for instructions on replacement of light bulbs and replacement or cleaning of grease filter elements.

-SYSTEMS MONITOR PANEL
+ONEPLACE® SYSTEMS MONITOR PANEL

-The Systems Monitor Panel provides a convenient central location for checking the condition of all utility systems in your coach.
+The OnePlace Systems Monitor Panel provides a convenient, central location for checking the condition of all utility systems in your coach.

-At the touch of a button this panel will display the fresh water and holding tank levels, propane gas tank level, plus the house battery condition.
-You can start the generator or turn on the water pump and water heater.
-Indicator lights tell you if the water pump is on or if the water heater pilot light is out.
+At the touch of a button, the monitor panel will display the fresh water and holding tank levels, propane gas tank level, plus the chassis battery and house battery condition.
+You can start the generator and check the generator hourmeter or turn on the water pump and water heater.